 Writing books was once-upon-a-time a mammoth task, each copy laboriously hand-written.
 Errors crept in inevitably.
 Not many people could read.

-The first known printing was done using blocks of wood or clay, and it was the Chinese who get the credit for the first movable letters made of clay around a thousand years ago.
+Initially printing was done using blocks of wood or clay, and it was the Chinese who get the credit for the first movable letters made of clay around a thousand years ago.

 Bernard Preston's Chiropractic anecdotes

 My first two books are only available in paperback.
 Frog in my Throat and Bats in my Belfry sales were sluggish unless I kept up the marketing, marketing, marketing... postage made them impossibly expensive unless I did direct sales.
 They are still only available in North America and South Africa.
 Readers constantly tell me how much they love them, but getting books to new readers... a mission.

 "Gems, both funny and healthful, from the life and work of a Chiropractor."

 Enter, eBooks for download.
 So the third Bernard Preston book, Stones in my Clog, reminiscences from the polders of Holland, is only available as an eBook, at a quarter of the price, nay a fifth once you've paid for postage, and Bats in my Belfry wil be available by the end of April 2013 on Kindle.
 Frog in my Throat needs a complete revision, and I'm afraid is unavailable.

 You can still get Frog and Bats, for a price! from Our Store.
 Perhaps rather wait, and enjoy Frog and Bats for a fraction of the price on your Kindle, tablet or smartphone.
 The way to read books!
 Same as you shoot film.
 Digital. eBooks for download.